essential-contributions/pint/docs/book/src/storage/static.md

 discussed so far!
 In the next chapter, we will introduce new storage-only types that are dynamically sized.

 Back to the example above, the declared `storage` block is fairly simple.
-It contains three variables that have primitive types and one variable that has a compound type (a tuple).
-Unlike decision variables, storage variables do not accept an initializer and **must** have a type annotation.
+It contains several variables with different primitive and compound types.
+Similarly to predicate parameters, storage variables **must** have a type annotation.

 ### Accessing Storage Variables